STRUCTURED VIBE CODING

 Structured Vibe Coding: The Framework That Makes AI Development Scale

 AI coding tools are fast.
-Without structure, that speed produces 70% more issues, 4x code duplication, and compounding tech debt.
-Structured vibe coding is the 3-layer framework that solves this.
+Without structure, that speed produces ~1.7× more issues, 8× more code duplication, and compounding tech debt.
+Structured vibe coding is the 3-layer framework that fixes it: context engineering, AI guardrails, and spec-driven workflows.

 Context Engineering Spec-Driven Development AI Guardrails Quality Gates Agentic Coding